RomekRJM/FacesGame/README.md

 * First version officially published on Google Play Store!!!
 * Removed or replaced some pictures and prepared licensing document for Google.
+* Added back link to license file in app about.

 **v1.0 - 02.07.2015**